budzianowski/opengvl/README.md

 - GPU OOM (CUDA): reduce `batch_size` or image resolution in the model config (e.g., `configs/model/gemini.yaml`).
 - Hugging Face authentication: ensure `HUGGING_FACE_HUB_TOKEN` is set in `.env` for gated models/private datasets.
 - API rate limits: consider lowering concurrency or increasing `TQDM_MININTERVAL` when applicable.

 ---

-## Contributing

-Contributions are welcome!
-- Report bugs or request features via GitHub issues.
-- Open pull requests for fixes and enhancements.
-- For substantial changes, please discuss via an issue first and keep PRs focused and well-tested.

-Suggested checklist:
-- Add/update tests for new functionality.
-- Include/adjust configs under `configs/` as needed.
-- Update documentation and examples where relevant.

----